btschwertfeger/BiasAdjustCXX/README.md

 Examples:

 a.)
-Additive Linear Scaling based on means of long-term 31-day intervals:
+Additive Linear Scaling based on means of long-term 31-day intervals applied on a non-stochastic variable like temperatures ("tas"):

 ```bash
 BiasAdjustCXX                        \